 Yes, sometimes you must throw everything away and start over.

 Personally, when it comes to naturally eliminating cat urine odor, we have found one of the most effective weapons is Zeolite odor control products.
 Zeolite is a form of volcanic mineral that is naturally designed to trap odor-causing ions, literally removing the odor from the air permanently.

 Not only is it effective, but it is also perfectly safe for you, your family and pets.

 We carry products that contain Zeolite in powder or rock form, both of which can be equally effective depending on the situation.
 Everything from carpets and rugs to litter boxes can be rendered odor free with the use of safe, all-natural Zeolite.

-When it comes to the litter box use the granular form.
-Just pour about a cup into the box when you change the litter.
-We also keep a 2lb bag of the Zeolite rocks in the laundry room where we keep the cat's litter box.
+We keep a 2lb bag of the Zeolite rocks in the laundry room where we keep the cat's litter box.